Academics are fast becoming a thing of the past in public schools.

 “Teaching [white children] to be aware of their racial identity would allow them to better understand the privileges that accompany that identity,” she wrote, adding that this would help them dismantle the “concept of ‘whiteness.’”

-“Social and emotional learning (SEL) has an important role to play in that education,” continued Drummond-Forrester.
+“Social and emotional learning (SEL) has an important role to play in that education.

 “One of the core competencies we focus on, as a necessary foundation for the others, is self-awareness.
-That self-awareness must include race,” she continued, without acknowledging that many parents probably do not want their children obsessing about “race” or being propagandized by a far-left activist posing as an educator.
+That self-awareness must include race,” she continued, without acknowledging that many parents probably don’t want their children obsessing about “race” or being propagandized by a far-left activist posing as an educator.

 In an article for EdTech Magazine on peddling SEL to students amid coronavirus-inspired online learning, writer Adam Stone touts “SEL-oriented teaching materials from the Zinn Education Project.”